 uranium-235 T-square light-year

-Use hyphens to divide words by syllables if you run out of space at the end of a line.
+Use hyphens when handwriting to divide words by syllables if you run out of space at the end of a line.
 One-syllable words should never be hyphenated, as well as contractions, numbers, abbreviations, or initials.

 lo/qua/cious, hum/bug, ter/ri/fied, per/se/cut/ed